Dawson Knox Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Knox has averaged 11 receiving yards per game in his four career matchups against the Jets, 28.5 fewer than his over/under for Sunday's game.
+- Knox's 11 receiving yards per game in his four matchups against the Jets are 28.5 fewer than his over/under for Sunday's game.

 Recent Performances

-- Knox did not have a catch in last week's game versus the Falcons.
+- Knox did not record a catch in last week's game versus the Falcons.

-- During his last three games, Knox's six grabs (on 10 targets) have led to 49 receiving yards (16.3 per game) and one touchdown.
+- Knox has tacked on 49 yards on six grabs and one touchdown during his last three games.
+He was targeted 10 times and put up 16.3 receiving yards per game.

 Knox's Buffalo Teammates